cyrup-ai/sweetmcp/packages/sweetmcp-memory/COGNITIVE_README.md

 # Cognitive Memory System

-A production-grade memory management system with quantum-inspired routing, attention mechanisms, and self-optimization capabilities for the Cyrun platform.
+A production-grade memory management system with quantum-inspired routing, attention mechanisms, and self-optimization capabilities for the sweetmcp-memory platform.

 ## Overview